noshikchowdary/SnowflakeDWBI_project-/README.md

 A fictional retail business operates multiple store locations and collects daily sales data in CSV files.
 As a Data Engineer, my role is to:

 - Set up a structured **data warehouse**
-- Build automated ETL scripts to process raw sales data
+- Build automated ETL scripts to process sales data
 - Design a relational model for downstream analytics and reporting
 - Deliver clean, enriched, query-ready tables for use by analysts and BI teams